karlseguin/the-little-mongodb-book/en/mongodb.markdown

 Hopefully you've noticed that this is the final result we were after.

 If you've really been paying attention, you might be asking yourself why we didn't simply use `sum = values.length`.
 This would seem like an efficient approach when you are essentially summing an array of 1s.
-The fact is that reduce isn't always called with a full and perfect set of intermediate data.
-For example, instead of being called with:
+This is not guaranteed.
+Reduce may be called multiple times with partially-reduced values, and must show [idempotence](http://en.wikipedia.org/wiki/Idempotence) across calls.
+It must equivalently return `{count: 3}` for both:

 	{resource: 'index', year: 2010, month: 0, day: 20} => [{count: 1}, {count: 1}, {count:1}]

-Reduce could be called with:

-	{resource: 'index', year: 2010, month: 0, day: 20} => [{count: 1}, {count: 1}]
+and:

 	{resource: 'index', year: 2010, month: 0, day: 20} => [{count: 2}, {count: 1}]

-The final output is the same (3), the path taken is slightly different.
-As such, reduce must always be idempotent.
-That is, calling reduce multiple times should generate the same result as calling it once.
+Using `sum = values.length` would incorrectly return `{count: 2}` from the second call.

 We aren't going to cover it here but it's common to chain reduce methods when performing more complex analysis.